Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

 The other device components which can be instrumental in governing the potential distribution are the spacers (button and side) as they provide a path for the dark current to flow through.
-A similar calculation has been performed to study the effect of the volume resistivity of the spacers on the potential distribution over the electrodes.
-The result has been displayed in figure \ref{fig:Potres_rho_spac} which suggests that higher value of the spacer resistivity helps to sustain the uniform potential for a wider range of variation in surface resistivity of the electrode.
-It can be noted that the potential at the center can not be held uniform beyond $R_s = 100~M\SI{}{\ohm\per Sq}$ when the volume resistivity of the spacer is only 10 times that of the electrode ($\rho = 10^{12} \SI{}{\ohm cm}$).
-The spacer resistivity needs to be relatively higher with respect to that of the electrode ($10^3$ times or more) to hold the potential uniform for a wider range of variation in the surface resistivity (up to $R_s = 10~G\SI{}{\ohm\per Sq}$).
+A similar calculation has been performed to study the effect of the volume resistivity of the spacers on the potential distribution over the electrodes with and without considering the readout planes.
+The results for with and without considering the readout planes has been displayed in figures \ref{fig:Potres_rho_spac_worp} and \ref{fig:Potres_rho_spac_wrp} respectively, which suggest that higher value of the spacer resistivity helps to sustain the uniform potential for a wider range of variation in surface resistivity of the electrode.